NextSDS Logo

 Respiratory

 If engineering controls do not maintain airborne concentrations below recommended exposure limits (where applicable) or to an acceptable level (in countries where exposure limits have not been established), an approved respirator must be worn.
 In the United States of America, if respirators are used, a program should be instituted to assure compliance with OSHA Standard 63 FR 1152, January 8, 1998.
-Respirator type: Airpurifying respirator with an appropriate, government approved (where applicable), air-purifying filter, cartridge or canister.
+Respirator type: Air-purifying respirator with an appropriate, government approved (where applicable), air-purifying filter, cartridge or canister.
 Contact health and safety professional or manufacturer for specific information.

 Skin/Body

-Wear chemical-resistant footwear, and protective clothing appropriate for the risk of exposure.
+Wear chemical-resistant gloves, footwear, and protective clothing appropriate for the risk of exposure.
 Contact health and safety professional or manufacturer for specific information.

 09